Elena Milashina

-Elena Milashina (Russian: Милашина, Елена; born 1978) is a Russian investigative journalist for Novaya Gazeta.
-In October 2009, she was awarded Human Rights Watch's Alison Des Forges Award for Extraordinary Activism.
+Elena Valeryevna Milashina (Елена Валерьевна Милашина; born 1977) is a Russian investigative journalist for Novaya Gazeta.
+She has received multiple awards for her work.

-Biography
+Milashina has been threatened and attacked over her work multiple times over the course of more than a decade.
+In 2023, she was severely beaten while covering a trial in Chechnya.

+Early life and education

-Elena Milashina was born on October 28, 1977 in the city of Dalnegorsk, Primorsky Krai.
-She studied at a school in the city of Amursk.
+Elena Milashina was born in 1977.
 In 1994–95, she took part in the FLEX exchange program; this helped her to further enter the Moscow State University.

+Career

 In 1997, Milashina began working as a reporter and journalist for Novaya Gazeta, while studying at the same time.
 One of her mentors was Anna Politkovskaya.
-In 2000, Milashina published a series of materials on the Kursk nuclear submarine disaster, for which she received the Golden Pen of Russia award from the Journalists Union of Russia in the Journalistic Investigations category.
 In 2001 she graduated from the Faculty of Journalism of Moscow State University.

 The areas of professional interest of Milashina include corruption, human rights violations in the North Caucasus and Chechnya, in particular, the investigation of the 2004 Beslan school siege, the 2006 assassination of Anna Politkovskaya, the 2008 conflict in South Ossetia, and the 2009 abduction and murder of Natalya Estemirova.
-In October 2009, Milashina became the laureate of the annual prize (Alison Des Forges Defender Award for Extraordinary Activism) of the international human rights organization Human Rights Watch.
+She has also reported on anti-gay purges in Chechnya.

-She continues investigations started by her colleague Anna Politkovskaya, who was assassinated in Moscow in 2006, and her own independent investigations into occurrences in the North Caucasus.
+She continued investigations started by her colleague Anna Politkovskaya, who was assassinated in Moscow in 2006, and her own independent investigations into occurrences in the North Caucasus.

-She was a 2009-2010 Fellow of the University of Michigan Knight-Wallace Fellowship for Journalists in Ann Arbor, Michigan.
+Attacks and threats

 In the early morning of April 5, 2012, Milashina, along with her friend Ella Asoyan, was attacked by two unknown assailants in the Balashikha neighborhood of Moscow.

-In 2013, Milashina was given an International Women of Courage Award.

 While visiting Grozny, Chechnya on February 6, 2020, to attend a trial, Milashina and human rights lawyer Marina Dubrovina were attacked and beaten by unknown female assailants at the lobby of the Kontinental hotel.

 Novaya Gazeta reported on February 8, 2022 that Milashina had been forced to leave Russia due to threats against her.

+In July 2023, Milashina and Alexander Nemov, the lawyer for Zarema Musayeva, whose trial Milashina was covering, were hospitalised after reportedly being attacked by an armed group in Chechnya.
+The assailants also shaved Milashina's head and covered it in green dye, known as a Zelyonka attack, while telling her to leave and to not write any articles, according to the Memorial human rights organization.
+Milashina and Nemov were taken by plane to Moscow, where Milashina was hospitalized with a traumatic brain injury, numerous fractures of the hands and bruises.